 But back to the matter of our skin…

 Why Does Our Skin Need Hydration?

-Today, however, we can easily reduce wrinkles as well as all other annoying symptoms by staying hydrated.
+Today, however, you can easily reduce wrinkles and other annoying symptoms by staying hydrated.

 So, here are 5 important tips to keep your skin hydrated.